ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/docs/01_sessions/05_noise/pgs_tutorial_01_noise/pgs_tutorial_01_noise.md

 ![loopspeed](img/loopspeed.png).

 8. The final step is to change the material itself.
-Connect the output of the power node to the **Opacity** of the material.
+Connect the output of the power node to the **Opacity Mask** of the material.
 Click on the **Material Node** and in the parameters on the left change the *Blend Mode* to "Masked" and check "Two Sided".
 I also plugged a **Particle Color** node into the base color, as I want to control the color from my Niagara system.

 9. Customize the material however you want by modifying values such as *Metallic* or *Roughness*.